tiagocoutinho/hexdump/README.txt

 basic API
 =========
-dump(binary, size=2)
+dump(binary, size=2, sep=' ')

-   Helper to convert binary data (bytes in Python 3 and str in Python 2) to string like '00 DE AD BE EF'.
+   Convert binary data (bytes in Python 3 and str in Python 2) to string like '00 DE AD BE EF'.
-   `size` argument specifies length of text chunks.
+   `size` argument specifies length of text chunks and `sep` sets chunk separator.

 dehex(hextext)